ningrumdaud/ningrumdaud.github.io/_posts/2024-11-11-demo-ResumAIScan.md

 These embeddings are stored in ChromaDB, a fast, persistent vector database that allows efficient RAG-style querying.

 ### 4️⃣ Smart Question Generation with LLM
 Now here’s where it gets fun.
-Instead of directly comparing job and resume texts, I make the LLM act like a recruiter: it reads the job ad and generates five smart screening questions.
+Instead of directly comparing job and resume texts, I make the LLM act like a recruiter: it reads the job ad and generates screening questions based on the job requirements in the job ad.

 ``` python
 question_chain = LLMChain(llm=llm, prompt=question_prompt)